mesonbuild/meson/docs/markdown/Reference-manual.md

 source tree to the location specified by the keyword argument `install_dir`.

+If the subdirectory does not exist in the source tree, an empty directory is created in the specified location. *(since 0.45.0)* A newly created subdirectory may only be created in the keyword argument `install_dir`.

 The following keyword arguments are supported:

 - `exclude_files`: a list of file names that should not be installed.